How Long Should I Let My Vegetables Ferment?

 Culturing is a complex process.
 A variety of microbes are involved, and they all prefer different temperatures.
 Experts generally recommend a slow, cool ferment at temperatures as low as 50°F (10°C).
 At temperatures this low, the process can take as long as 6 months or more, which is longer than many people want to wait.

-Fermentation that occurs at 60-70°F (15-20°C) is slow enough to develop many of the complex flavors and retain texture, while moving fast enough to enjoy the ferments within 2-6 weeks.
+Luckily, fermentation that occurs at 60-70°F (15-20°C) is slow enough to develop many of the complex flavors and retain texture, while moving fast enough for you to enjoy the ferments within 2-6 weeks.
 A cooler, slower fermentation seems to last longer in cold storage as well.

 As the vegetables begin to ferment, the bacteria feed on sugars in the produce.
 The breakdown of the sugars changes the flavor from sweet to tangy and tart.
 The process doesn’t seem to be linear.
 For instance, garlic starts with its usual bite to becoming intensely hot after a week or two of fermentation.
 Then it begins to mellow and becomes creamy and almost sweet.
 Cabbage develops a tart flavor and a sharp crunch.
 A long-fermented kraut becomes quite mellow and begins to soften.